 MEC 101 is a required class for all Mechanical Engineering students.
 The class introduces design concepts and projects early in a student's education, promotes teamwork, and introduces modern engineering tools.
-A Design Innovation class at any level mandates that students undergo significant hands-on, experiential learning to achieve design education goals.
-In MEC101, this goals is currently fulfilled by incorporating an autonomous robot/machine design project, wherein the students have to design and build an autonomous robot/machine that either carries out either a functional or interesting motion.
-The goal is to motivate students to think about designing and prototyping programmable, Electro-mechanical devices at an early stage of their engineering career.
-In doing so, they apply fundamentals to a fun and exciting design problem of their choice, learn to think critically, communicate ideas, and work in a team.
+A design innovation class at any level mandates that students undergo significant hands-on, experiential learning to achieve design education goals.
+In MEC101, this goal is currently fulfilled by incorporating an autonomous robot/machine design project, wherein the students must design and build an autonomous robot/machine that either carries out either a functional or interesting motion.
+The goal is to motivate students to think about designing and prototyping programmable,